cockroachdb/docs/src/current/v24.3/sso-sql.md

     SET CLUSTER SETTING server.jwt_authentication.claim = 'email';
     ~~~

 1. Add your IdP's public signing key, which you found previously, to your cluster's list of acceptable signing JSON web keys (JWKS).
-Your cluster will reject JWTs that are not signed by a configured key.
 Your cluster will reject JWTs that are not signed by a signing key that is listed in `server.jwt_authentication.jwks`.
 If you want to [enable automatic fetching of signing keys](#configuration-examples) instead of configuring static signing keys, skip this step.

     IdPs such as Google rotate their signing keys periodically.
 You must update your cluster with a new signing key before the previous one expires, or your SQL clients will be unable to connect with cluster SSO. **We recommend updating this cluster setting with the current key daily to avoid this scenario.** Alternatively, you can enable `server.jwt_authentication.jwks_auto_fetch.enabled` to automatically fetch signing keys from the issuer instead of maintaining a static list of signing keys.
 If `server.jwt_authentication.jwks_auto_fetch.enabled` is enabled, then `server.jwt_authentication.jwks` is ignored.